Understanding data breach lawsuit eligibility

-If you received a data breach letter within the past six months notifying you that your personal information was compromised, you may be eligible to participate in a data breach lawsuit investigation.
-Fill out the form on this page to learn more.
+If you received a data breach notification stating that your personally identifiable information was compromised, you may be able to participate in a data breach class action lawsuit and seek compensation.

 Fill out the form on this page for more information.

-What information is stolen in a personal information breach?
+What personally identifiable information is stolen in a data breach?

-Hackers and identity thieves have become increasingly adept at exploiting personal information.
-These malicious actors target a wide array of sensitive data, including:
+Hackers and identity thieves have become increasingly adept at exploiting sensitive data.
+As a result, a data breach may expose a wide range of personally identifiable information, including:

 - Social Security numbers